SteveEwell/python-ldap-filter/README.rst

 project.
 The filters produced by the library are based on `RFC 4515 <https://tools.ietf.org/html/rfc4515>`__.

-**Note:** This project is currently only compatible with Python 3.4 and higher.
+**Note:** This project is currently only compatible with Python 3.4 or higher.

 Usage